Myer: Early history

 The Myer Emporium grew with the purchase of the old established businesses of Robertson & Moffat and Stephens & Sons.
-In 1925, Myer Emporium Ltd was listed on the Melbourne Stock Exchange and the new building on the Lonsdale Street frontage was begun.
 In Adelaide, in 1925, the company Myer SA Stores Ltd acquired a controlling interest in Marshall's department store and its shares continued to be listed on the Adelaide Stock Exchange until Myer Emporium Ltd made a successful takeover bid in 1966.
 A separate building in Queensberry Street, Melbourne, was put up in 1928, it was called Carlton Despatch, Myer had a large number of trucks that delivered items to the suburbs of Melbourne.
 People phoned the department that sold what they wanted.
 It was then sent to Carlton Despatch and delivered to peoples homes.
 They paid with a Myer Card, that put the amount on their account, that was sent to customers monthly.
 The Collins Street businesses of T. Webb and Sons, china importers, and W. H. Rocke and Company, house furnishers, were bought and transferred to the Bourke Street building.
-By 1934, the public company had a paid-up capital of nearly £2,500,000.
-The company was then employing 5,300 people with medical and nursing aid for the staff, and rest homes for them at the seaside and in the Dandenong Ranges.
+By 1934, the public company had a paid-up capital of nearly £2.5 million.

 On the death of Sidney Myer in 1934, leadership of the company fell to briefly to Lee Neil, who died a few months later, and thence to Elcon Myer.
 On the death of Elcon in 1938, leadership went to their nephew Norman Myer.
 Norman Myer led the company until his death in 1956.

-Myer grew by developing its own stores (becoming one of Australia's major property owners and developers in the process) and acquiring other department stores, including Adelaide's Marshall's, Western Australia's Boans in 1984, Queensland's Barry & Roberts as well as McWhirters of Brisbane's Fortitude Valley in 1955 and Allan & Stark in 1959, in Victoria Shilliday's (Mildura), and in New South Wales they acquired Western Stores, Central Stores (Lismore), Morley's (Tweed Heads), Farmers & Co in 1961, Mortimer's (Gosford) in 1968 and Grace Bros in 1983.
+Myer grew by developing its own stores (becoming one of Australia's major property owners and developers in the process) and acquiring other department stores, including Adelaide's Marshall's and Bell's (Victor Harbor, Mount Barker, Murray Bridge, Strathalbyn and Tailem Bend) in South Australia, Western Australia's Boans in 1984, Queensland's Barry & Roberts as well as McWhirters of Brisbane's Fortitude Valley in 1955 and Allan & Stark in 1959, in Victoria Paterson Powell Pty Ltd (Ballarat) in 1953, Morris Jacobs (Geelong) in 1950, Bilson's (Colac) and Shilliday's (Mildura), and in New South Wales they acquired Western Stores, McLean's Central Stores (Lismore), Morley's (Tweed Heads), Farmers & Co in 1961, Mortimer's (Gosford) in 1968, P.G.Smith & Regans (Tamworth) in 1953 and Grace Bros in 1983.

 Target and Grace Bros

-In 1968, Myer acquired Geelong's Lindsay's stores, renaming the business Target, positioning it as a discount department store chain.
+In 1968, Myer acquired Lindsay's stores in Geelong, renaming the business Target, positioning it as a discount department store chain.

 The core business of the company began to expand even further with the purchase of liquor retailers (San Remo and Crittendens) and fast food outlets (Red Rooster).

-In 1983, Grace Bros bought Myer in New South Wales, and then in July of that year Myer acquired Grace Bros Holdings Ltd. The Myer store on Market and Pitt Streets in Sydney became the main Grace Bros. store.
+In 1983, Grace Bros bought Myer in New South Wales, and then in July of that year Myer acquired Grace Bros Holdings Ltd. The Myer store on Market and Pitt Streets in Sydney became the main Grace Bros store.

-In 1984, Myer acquired Boans Ltd, the dominant Western Australian department store chain and embarked on a major redevelopment of its Perth City Store.
+In 1984, Myer acquired Boans, the dominant Western Australian department store chain and embarked on a major redevelopment of its Perth City Store.